EmanueleFittipaldi/VectorVulnDetector/README.md

 This project aims to analyze if a code contains a specific vulnerability by converting it into a word embedding vector and evaluating its cosine similarity with another word embedding vector containing a known vulnerability.
 This process allows us to obtain a measure of probability on what percentage we are confident that the code analyzed contains a vulnerability.

-The project is implemented in Python, and we use CodeBERT and Code2Vec for generating the word embedding vectors.
-We also use metrics.pairwise.cosine_similarity of scikit-learn for calculating the cosine similarity.
+The project is implemented in Python, and we use Code2Vec for generating the code embedding vectors.

 ## Getting Started